abhi603-in/Desktop-assistant/README.md

 ## 📩 Contact

-Developed by **Nishant**.
-Feel free to reach out at nishant.kum.dev@gamil.com for any query or suggestion.
+Developed by **Nishant & Abhishek**.
+Feel free to reach out at nishant.kum.dev@gamil.com or abhishek.y1753@gmail .com for any query or suggestion.

 ---
 ⚡ Happy Coding! ⚡